Media and Design Program

 This course will take a deeper look at developing metrics, reporting tactics, and evaluating results of digital media and marketing communication campaigns.
 Students will have hands-on access to multiple platforms that track performance on different channels (social, paid media, email, etc.) and will analyze and report results.

-This course is designed to present how customer relationship management (CRM) software is used to manage customer and audience relationships with digital media and marketing communication strategies, campaigns, and tactics.
+This course is designed to present how customer relationship management (CRM) practices are used to manage customer and audience relationships with digital media and marketing communication strategies, campaigns, and tactics.
 Students will learn and evaluate different CRM and engagement database platforms and develop strategies, tactics, and processes to help manage relationships with an organization’s customers, constituents, and audience.

 This course will present the basic principles of Search Engine Optimization, Search Engine Marketing, and Paid Media.
 It will focus on both creative and technical applications and strategies guided by industry research and best practices.
 Students will have hands-on access to the platforms available to research, build, and measure digital media effectiveness across platforms.